wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/6-use-power-automate.md

 ### Task 2: Test the cloud flow

-In this task, you will test the cloud flow that you created in **Task 1**.
+In this task, you will test the cloud flow that you created in **Task 1: Create a Power Automate cloud flow**.

 1. Select **Run**.